facebookincubator/velox/velox/docs/functions/spark/regexp.rst

     - **string**: The string to be searched.
     - **pattern**: The regular expression pattern that is searched for in the string.
     - **overwrite**: The string that replaces the substrings in ``string`` that match the ``pattern``.
     - **position**: The position to start from in terms of number of characters.
 1 means to start from the beginning of the string.
 3 means to start from the 3rd character.
-Positions less than or equal to zero throw an error.
+Positions less than one, the function will throw an error.
+If ``position`` is greater than the length of ``string``, the function returns the original ``string`` without any modifications.

     Examples: